Mainly dry weather expected in most parts of country

 Temperatures of some major cities recorded this morning:

-Islamabad sixteen degree centigrade, Lahore twenty-one, Karachi twenty-three, Peshawar nineteen, Quetta seven, Gilgit six, Murree twelve and Muzaffarabad fourteen degree centigrade.
+Islamabad sixteen degree centigrade, Lahore twenty-two, Karachi twenty-one, Peshawar twenty, Quetta six, Gilgit nine, Murree twelve and Muzaffarabad fourteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Pulwama, Anantnag and Baramulla, partly cloudy and cold in Leh, while partly cloudy and dry in Shopian.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy and dry weather is expected in Srinagar, Jammu, Leh, Pulwama, Anantnag, Shopian and Baramulla.

 Temperature recorded this morning:

-Srinagar, Pulwama and Baramulla nine degree centigrade, Jammu nineteen, Leh two, Anantnag seven and Shopian eight degree centigrade.
+Srinagar, Pulwama, Anantnag and Baramulla ten degree centigrade, Jammu nineteen, Leh three and Shopian nine degree centigrade.